 - develop fine motor skills by cutting, pasting, and coloring the pictures

-- work on writing the words
+- work on decoding and encoding the words

 - establish and strengthen sound-spelling relationships